-(b) On breach by a licensee, both parties remain bound by all contractual use terms.
+(b) On breach by a licensee, both parties remain bound by all restrictions in contractual use terms, but the contractual use terms do not apply to information or copies properly received or obtained from another source.

 SECTION 813.
 CONTINUING USE.
 On breach of contract by a licensor, the following rules apply: